STEP INTO THE MATRIX

 multi-dimensional products — but what do you know about the solution?

 Apparel and footwear companies require a comprehensive, multi-dimensional product structure to accurately model product variants.
-However, this capability is somewhat of a rarity in both "vertical" ERPs and most Tier 1 applications.
+However, this capability is somewhat of a rarity in both "vertical" fashion ERP software systems and most Tier 1 applications.
 We've often found that so-called vertical ERPs are little more than a glorified inventory management system that's only tenuously (at best) connected to other business operations.
 Plus, niche players come with the added risk of questionable longevity – you never really know if they're going to be around for the long haul.